-Reading plays a big part in learning in our school and it's foundations lie in a strong focus on Phonics from the very moment the children start school.
+Reading plays a big part in learning in our school and its foundations lie in a strong focus on Phonics from the very moment the children start school.
 We are proud of our attainment and progress in phonics and reading throughout the school; however we never rest on our laurels and are always looking at ways to continuously improve.
 We have a well stocked library, ensure that children have a class story read to them each day (in all year groups) and we match our texts in Guided Reading and Humanities/Science to the topic being taught, ensuring we are ambitious in our choices in order to challenge the children.
 We base our reading curriculum content on the EYFS and national curriculum milestones and we also break these down termly so we know that learning to read is based on a progressive model.

 We use Read Write Inc as our Phonics programme and this is in place across Foundation and Key Stage One.
 Phonics is taught daily in Foundation and KS1 at 9am and the children are in small, fluid ability groups to allow us to maximise their progress.
 We track their progress in Phonics every six weeks and adapt provision/groupings accordingly.